awsdocs/amazon-vpc-user-guide/doc_source/endpoint-services-dns-validation.md

 1. You can now use the private domain name for the VPC endpoint service\.

 If the DNS settings are not correctly updated, the domain status displays a status of **failed** on the **Details** tab\.
-If this happens, complete the steps on the troubleshooting page at [Troubleshooting Common Private DNS Domain Verification Problems](domain-verification-problems.md)\.
+If this happens, complete the steps on the troubleshooting page at [Troubleshooting common private DNS domain verification problems](domain-verification-problems.md)\.
 After you verify that your TXT record was created correctly, retry the operation\.